That-One-Nerd/That-One-Nerd/README.md

 Also, I wasn't kidding about the [website](https://thatonenerd.net).

 Well, anyways, this is my github page.
-You get to see the bunch of projects that either didn't work out, or I stopped working on *cough cough* ~~Nerd-STF, Nerd's Teaser Bot~~ *cough cough*.
+You get to see the bunch of projects that either didn't work out, or I stopped working on *cough cough* ~~Nerd's Teaser Bot~~ *cough cough*.
 But on the other hand, maybe you're here for Arcade Maniac, or other projects that I'm working on.
 Whatever the case, enjoy your stay!